Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 This is part of my ongoing series on system structure and pressure models—see also: Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

-This post is not about what heroic fantasy looks like, it’s about what it does at the system level.
-If you’re designing a heroic TTRPG your setting doesn’t matter, your pressure model does.
+This post is not about what heroic fantasy looks like, it’s about what heroic RPG systems do.
+If you’re designing a heroic TTRPG your setting doesn’t really matter, your pressure model does.
 If you rely on dragons and epic quests to make your game feel heroic but your mechanics run an attrition engine, your design is fighting your premise.

 The Five Structural Criteria